obiyoag/track_contents/track1.md

 ***Note***: To address this task, participants are encouraged to leverage *external data*.

 ## Registration
-Please register [here](http://zmic.org.cn/care_2024/eval/register?track=TFM4MedIA) to get access to the dataset!
+Please register [here](http://zmic.org.cn/care_2024/eval/register?track=TFM4MedIA) to participate in the challenge and get access to the dataset!

 ## Data Overview